WYSIWYG Arduino PWM Code Generator

 If you ask for frequencies greater than 1 MHz, you may encounter warning messages about small counter N values being not recommended.
 But there's more to know.

 One not-so-obvious problem is when a counter divide-N value is below 100, you no longer have a Duty-Cycle resolution of 1 percent or better!
 The first release did not address this failing.
 Version 1.20 and later gives you fair warning about low PWM resolution and low Phase resolution in mode-12 CTC.

 For example, if I ask for a 4-MHz frequency in Fast-PWM, I lose a lot of PWM resolution.
 In the first version, Duty-Cycle was not predictable using the interactive WYSIWYG display!
 But in version 1.20, the WYSIWYG sliders adapt to the limited step-size for PWM or Phase Shifted square waves.
 And -- you're given an audible and text warning message.

 Mathematically speaking, we must realize a counter divide-N value below 100 will result in Duty-Cycle step sizes greater than 1%.
 It the divide-N value is less that 180, we'll get Phase-Shift step sizes greater than 1 degree.
 The good news is you are warned and forced to use only legal slider settings (in version 1.20).

 As of this edit (6-May, 2020), no one called me out on the failings of v1.01.
 Hopefully, these issues were resolved in the latest release!

 Even if you're brand new to Arduino, you can quickly generate -correct- Arduino PWM (for N-dividers above 99) and Interrupt source code for your IDE.
-The Interactive Display shows output waveforms as well duty-cycle choices with summary Frequency and Interval info at bottom.
+The Interactive Display shows output waveforms and duty-cycle choices with summary Frequency and Interval info at bottom.
 This is an efficient way to develop a PWM plan that works for your project.